 (Print Friendly Info Sheet: go to Documents menu button)

 Who May Join: Veterans of Military Service, Employees of the Federal Government, the State of California, the County of San Diego, the Cities located within San Diego County, members of the armed forces or the organized reserve components of the armed forces, retired members of any of the above organizations, and the dependents and immediate family members of any active Club member.
-College students enrolled in an ROTC program, and basic or advanced student pilots are also eligible.
+Service academy midshipmen or cadets, college students enrolled in an ROTC program, and basic or advanced student pilots with no military or civil service affiliation are also eligible.
 If you have any questions or doubts as to your eligibility, call one of the Board Members.

 Ways To Get Information and Join: